hpc/charliecloud/doc/faq.rst

   <http://web.archive.org/web/20170614013206/http://www.reventlov.com/advisories/using-the-docker-command-to-root-the-host>`_.
   This is considered a feature.

-  For this reason, don't create the :code:`docker` group, as this will allow passwordless, unlogged escalation for anyone in the group.
+  For this reason, don’t create the :code:`docker` group, as this will allow passwordless, unlogged escalation for anyone in the group.
 Run it with :code:`sudo docker`.